tahmed11/AppSec_Interview_QnA/Coding/Basic_python.md

 For loop: for i in range (1,len(list),1):
 For each loop: for item in dict/list/set/etc

+one line for loop: for line in lines: adding_list.append(line)

 From random import randint
 Int x = randint(1,100)